 10 Things You Might Not Know About Rick (with comments courtesy of the bowl staff)

 1. He's been accused of driving faster in the parking lot than on the highway (and the last car he purchased didn't come with a car radio or vanity mirror.)

-2. He was in the movie "The Newton Boys' and shot a scene with Julianna Marguiles and Matthew McConaughey.
+2. He has cameos in two movies: "My All-American" which is scheduled for release in 2015 and "The Newton Boys."
+In this film, shot a scene with Julianna Marguiles and Matthew McConaughey.
 (He followed Julianna through the lunch line only to be told "extras" need to eat outside.)

 3. He started every baseball game for Trinity University from the end of his sophomore through his senior year (his nickname was Roadrunner but more based on his awkward running style; read: slow).

 4. He is double-jointed and ambidextrous (and still has a major sports injury every 1.7 years).